roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md

 **Note:**

         -   **IP Addresses per Node** specifies the maximum number of IP addresses that can be assigned to each node.
 We recommend that you use the default value.
         -   After you select the VPC and specify the number of IP addresses per node, recommended values are automatically generated for Pod CIDR block and Service CIDR block.
-Based on these configurations, the system also provides the maximum number of nodes that can be deployed in the cluster and the maximum number of pods that can be deployed on each node.
+The system also provides the maximum number of nodes that can be deployed in the cluster and the maximum number of pods that can be deployed on each node.
 You can modify the values based on your business requirements. |
         |**Pod CIDR Block**|If you select **Flannel** as the network plug-in, you must set **Pod CIDR Block**.

 The CIDR block specified by **Pod CIDR Block** cannot overlap with that of the VPC or those of the existing clusters in the VPC.
 The CIDR block cannot be modified after the cluster is created.
 The Service CIDR block cannot overlap with the pod CIDR block.
 For more information about subnetting for ACK clusters, see [Plan CIDR blocks for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network/Plan CIDR blocks for an ACK cluster.md). |